subatomicdev/binancebeast/README.md

 ### Notes
 * The REST handlers are called from a boost::thread_pool
-* The WebSocket handlers is called from a thread pool which gaurantees the order is maintained
+* The WebSocket handlers are called from a thread pool which gaurantees the order is maintained
 * If your handler takes time to process, it doesn't affect the networking processing thread(s)
-* The are two instatiations of `boost::asio::io_context` , one for Rest calls and the other for Websockets
+* There is a single `boost::asio::io_context` for Rest calls
-* I am considering creating a pool of `boost::asio::io_context` for the Websockets and distributing work evenly
+* There are multiple `boost::asio::io_context`for Websockets, default of 4, which can be changed at run time with `BinanceBeast::start()`
+ * Work is distributed evenly with a simple round-robin

 ---